- Creation of My Thesis or Dissertation

 Q: What is the Submission Consultation?

 A: The Submission Consultation is not the same thing as the Final Submission appointment.
 You will not turn in the final version of your document at the Submission Consultation.
+We will email the information to you regarding Final Submission.

 Q: When does the Submission Consultation take place?